-Lakeside Modern Cottage located in Unionville, IN broke ground in fall 2017 for a an extended family retreat.
+Lakeside Modern Lodge located in Unionville, IN broke ground in fall 2017 for a an extended family retreat.
 This project is located right on beautiful Lake Lemon south of Martinsville and north of Bloomington.

 Our client has owned this property for over 25 years and it has served as primarily a weekend destination.
 Unquestionably, the site and lake is a fabulous family recreation spot for all water-activities.
 As a matter of fact, this particular site abuts a protected forest preserve on one side with no worry of future development.
 In addition, a few neighbors have been renovating their properties, and our client decided it was time to do the same.
 By investing in the long-term for themselves and younger generations, our client is raising the bar for the area.